-Best of Eugene 2018-2019 (Staff Picks)
+Best of Eugene 2018-2019 (Staff Picks Web Extra)

-Best Underrated Mexican Food — Mama Mayra’s
+Best Underrated Mexican Food

 Apparently, not enough people know in Eugene know about Mama Mayra’s.
 This gem of an eatery is located in the West Jeff neighborhood of Eugene.
 Mama Mayra’s delivers authentic Mexican cuisine at a very affordable price, and is a favorite of all of the staff here at Eugene Weekly.
 This is not your typical Americanized Mexican food — rather it’s the food you would find in a grandmother’s kitchen in the heart of Mexico.
 Mama Mayra’s started as a food truck, then grew to a brick and mortar location, which expanded to its larger current home at 764 Blair Boulevard.
 The restaurant has a cozy family atmosphere, with walls covered in traditional, colorful Mexican design work.
 The burritos are worthy of Best of Eugene, and surely to be a winner in subsequent years.
 The menu is expansive, but you cannot make a wrong choice.
 If you’re feeling indecisive, may we recommend the fish tacos?
-With the delicious homemade green salsa of course!
+With the delicious homemade green salsa of course! — Elisha Young

-Mama Mayra’s is open from 8 am to 8 pm Monday through Saturday at 764 Blair Boulevard.
-For more information search Mama Mayra’s Kitchen on Facebook. — Elisha Young

 Best Random Flowers